WCAG Compliance & Website Accessibility Services:

 SEO and Web Accessibility

 Search engines have two primary goals when determining which pages should appear in the search engines: relevancy and accessibility.
 The first is providing web pages in which the content is likely to support and be relevant to the search query.
 The second is that the pages need to be accessible to whoever finds them.
 Pages that require a password to view the content don't tend to get ranked.
-Having a web page available to everyone makes sense, but Google, Bing, and the other top search engines also try to ensure that the ranking pages can be read in any browser, including unique browsers for the vision impaired.
+Having a web page available to everyone makes sense, but Google, Bing, and the other top search engines also try to ensure that the ranking pages can be read in any browser, including different browsers for the vision impaired.
 It is also critically important that pages load quickly, so page speed is becoming increasingly important.
 Read more on page speed.

 Web Site Accessibility with CEO on Channel 10 News